viral32111/website/dynamic/page/home.md

 ## Source

-I open-sourced the code for this website in July of 2022.
-It is available on [GitHub](https://github.com/viral32111/website) under [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html).
+I open-sourced the code for this website in July of 2022, it is available on [GitHub](https://github.com/viral32111/website) for free.

 I used the repository for the development of this design, which is why it is over 2 years old despite the recent release to the public.